mark-thompson01/cisco-catalyst-switch-lab--2950-3550/README.md

 # 🖧 Cisco Catalyst Switch Lab - 2950-3550

-This repository contains my **hands-on lab using a Cisco Catalyst 2950 and 3550 switch**, demonstrating foundational switch management and configuration skills.
+This repository contains my **hands-on labs using a Cisco Catalyst 2950 and 3550 switch**, demonstrating foundational switch management and configuration skills.

 While the creation of VLANs and setting up Trunking is demonstrated.
 Inter-VLAN routing is not implemented in this setup due to a single available subnet.